bpuklich/refinerycms-wordpress-import/README.md

 __Base64 encoded images__

 Some content has been noted which includes base64 encoded images.
 These appear as a single line of 500K or more characters which the rest of the content processing seemed to struggle with.
-These images are processed and saved as files in the public folder, and an appropriate url is inserted into the text.
+These images are processed and saved as files in the public folder, and an appropriate url is inserted into the text before other formatting is done.

 __Shortcodes__

 Shortcodes are processed using the Shortcode gem and template files located in `support/templates/haml`.
-You may wish to add to these templates for frequently occurring shortcodes in your Wordpress site.
+You may wish to add templates for frequently occurring shortcodes in your Wordpress site or change the generated markup in existing templates.
+Below are the currently recognized shortcodes with examples of the conversion that is done.
+The generated markup is what has been needed by people who have worked on this gem at various times.

 _caption_